Regulator Performance Framework

 • Staff have the necessary training and support to effectively, efficiently and consistently perform their duties.

-• A review of internal policies and procedures has begun to manage risks and assure that BPEQ policies and procedures comply with relevant legislation and directives and maintain industry best practice.
+• A review of the Board’s policies and procedures is ongoing.
+The review seeks to manage risks and assure that Board policies and procedures comply with relevant legislation and directives and maintain government and industry best practice.

 5.